Catalina Park Info

 Catalina Park History

-Visitors can explore the circuit by foot, taking in the beautiful natural surroundings and imagining the thrill of racing on the challenging layout.
-The site is also home to a museum dedicated to the history of Catalina Park, with exhibits showcasing the many races and racers who made the circuit famous.
+Today, Catalina Park may no longer echo with the roar of engines, but it remains a pilgrimage site for motorsports enthusiasts.
+Visitors can explore the remnants of the historic circuit on foot, immerse themselves in the breathtaking natural surroundings, and reminisce about the adrenaline-pumping racing action of the past.
+The site also hosts a dedicated museum that showcases the history of Catalina Park, with exhibits that celebrate the races and racers that made the circuit legendary.